 The beauty brand startup has achieved unicorn status in 2019 with its latest funding worth $1.2 billion, according to the company.
 Their “Feeling like Glossier” campaign had a large presence on social media, and the company was especially good at integrating regular people.
 There are seven people who became faces of the brand, and all of them are Glossier community members.

-Adweek, Weiss told Adweek in an interview that, “[t]he idea of telling individual stories to inspire people to feel a certain way really has been the basis of every single thing we’ve created.”
+In an Adweek interview, Glossier’s founder and CEO Emily Weiss stated that “[t]he idea of telling individual stories to inspire people to feel a certain way really has been the basis of every single thing we’ve created.”

-This is a DIFF’s comprehensive campaign with two-tiered awards for ambassadors.
-While sharing with one friend gives $10 for purchases, sharing links with five turns into $75 to spend on the glasses you’ve been dreaming about.
+Charitable eyewear company DIFF launched a comprehensive campaign with two-tiered awards for ambassadors.
+While sharing with one friend rewards $10 for purchases, sharing links with five turns into $75 to spend on the glasses, further incentivizing their customers to take on the role of a brand ambassador.

 Customers can track their rewards earning progress on the site.
 They can see their number of shares and subsequent possible rewards.
-The site also shows their number of friends successfully referred and rewards earned.
+The site also shows the number of friends they successfully referred and the rewards they have earned.

-Eugine Dychko, the Marketing Manager at Talkable, says that nothing promotes your brand better than existing loyal customers.
-A marketer’s main task here is to turn sharing behavior behaviour into a controlled and measurable channel, which referral marketing helps to achieve.
-From there, you can start segmenting your audience and concentrating efforts on “brand ambassadors” and influencers — your customers who have their own audience and are willing to be rewarded for promoting your product.
-You can offer a bigger reward, a limited collection item, or anything else that drives them to share more.
+Nothing promotes brands better than existing loyal customers.
+A marketer’s main task is to turn sharing behavior into a controlled and measurable channel, which referral marketing helps to achieve.
+From there, brands can start segmenting the audience and concentrating efforts on “brand ambassadors” and influencers — customers who have their own audience and are willing to be rewarded for promoting a product.
+Bigger rewards can be offered to incentivize more sharing, such as a limited collection item, steeper discount, or exclusive experience.

-If you want to make sure that your referral marketing improves your brand awareness, book a call with our team!
+For those that want to make sure that a referral marketing strategy is in place to generate additional brand awareness, book a demo with our team!